Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 ## This was the easy part, now began the tricky one
 ![Time for creativity](Pictures/Piece%20of%20cake.png)

-# Part 2: breaking the data encoding system just for science
+# Part 2: Breaking the data encoding system just for science

 I loosely continued collecting data to understand how bytes are arranged into the savestate (see [research folder](Research)).
 The principle reason is that it seems that there is not any single cheating codes on the whole planet Earth for this device (except the [CoroCoro save hack](https://tcrf.net/Game_Boy_Camera) that targets one of the rare unprotected range), even more than 25 years after the camera was released, which is quite annoying when you know the requirement to unlock the full B album (Yes, accomplish 1000 points at Ball, 7000 points at Space Fever II and less that 16 seconds at Run!
 Run!
 Run! means you were at some point of your life stuck at home with two broken legs and only a Game Boy to entertain yourself, believe me).
 So my motivation to crack the thing was rather strong.

-My general (tedious) strategy was to compare different dumped savesates with some accomplishments made (not all, I'm not mad nor stuck at home with broken legs), byte per byte, to understand where were the targeted addresses.
+My general (tedious) strategy was to compare different dumped savestates with some accomplishments made (not all, I'm not mad nor stuck at home with broken legs), byte per byte, to understand where were the targeted addresses.
 I systematically compared with a blank savestate (all data erased).
 Everything was made on real hardware (Game Boy Camera and Pocket Camera in parallel).
 So here are my conclusions:

-- The Game Boy Camera save uses several internal checksums systematically echoed to protect its own data : one for scores (minigames and counter for images), one for controlling the vector state and prevent any erased or transfered image to be recovered by byte attack (as data still exist in memory slots), one for camera owner informations and one for picture owner informations (In case the picture was exchanged).
+- The Game Boy Camera save uses several internal checksums systematically echoed to protect its own data : one for scores (minigames and image counter), one for controlling the vector state and prevent any erased or transfered image to be recovered by byte attack (as data still exist in memory slots), one for camera owner informations and one for picture owner informations (In case the picture was exchanged).
 This means that when you play with a Gameboy Camera, you play with the rules.
 That may explain the scarcity, even the total absence of cheat codes for the Camera.
 The beast is robust !

-- Each checksum have two bytes corresponding to two different calculation rules (see next sections) and is preceded by the ascii word "Magic" (a kind of crual programmer joke probably).
+- Each checksum have two bytes corresponding to two different calculation rules (see next sections) and is preceded by the ASCII word "Magic" (a kind of cruel programmer joke probably).
 The word "Magic" placed at known positions can be used to detect automatically a Game Boy Camera save dump;

-- Any discrepancy between data, scores, states and checksums causes the camera to erase all informations into the save at reboot (camera must consider the savestate as corrupted or modified by cheating).
+- Any discrepancy between data, scores, states and checksums causes the camera to erase all information in the save at reboot (camera must consider the savestate as corrupted or modified by cheating).
 Everything is set to default values, end of story, reward for cheating.
 The long booting time of the Game Boy Camera is partly due to the amount of verifications/rewrite made (the other part is for [detecting sensor sanity](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/tree/main/Research%20on%20real%20camera%202024));

-- Data protected by checksums are systematically echoed but first occurence seems to have priority on its echo (modifying the first occurence with correct checksum is enough to modify safely the save file).
+- Data protected by checksums are systematically echoed but first occurrence seems to have priority on its echo (modifying the first occurrence with correct checksum is enough to modify safely the save file).
 I did not investigate that much on echo priority;

-- I suppose that all of this (obfusctation + checksum with different rules) was implemented as some Gameshark or other cheating hardware counter measure as it is twisted as hell.
+- I suppose that all of this (obfuscation + checksum with different rules) was implemented as some Gameshark or other cheating hardware counter measure as it is twisted as hell.
 Clearly a single byte attack will inevitably lead to the activation of a **suicide code** as at least three bytes must be modified to hack something (one byte of data + 2 bytes of checksum).
 Only Game Genie codes could be used with success (it attacks the ROM code, not the RAM) but camera does not fit physically into the device;

-- On the contrary, the data corresponding to picture tiles stored in memory slots of camera are not protected by any way (as well as Game Face data).
+- On the contrary, the data corresponding to picture tiles stored in memory slots of camera are not protected in any way (as well as Game Face data).
 This is kind of safe regarding the huge size of the SRAM and the non-zero probability to have a bit flipping somewhere with time ruining the whole image collection;

 - Forcing the minigame scores in memory with the correct checksum is enough to unlock image B album, there is no other trick necessary;

-- Good new, Pocket Camera and Game Boy Camera seems to have the exact same save structure.
-They are fully intercompatibles.
+- Good news, Pocket Camera and Game Boy Camera seems to have the exact same save structure.
+They are fully intercompatible.
 This is not the case of the leaked rom prototypes (see next sections).

 - Funfact:  the beginning of the save ram acts as an image buffer in which everything seen by the sensor and displayed on screen is copied.
-This means than when you stop the camera, the last image buffered stay in memory as long as you do not display the camera image onscreen again.
+This means that when you stop the camera, the last image buffered stay in memory as long as you do not display the camera image onscreen again.
 This image can be extracted (or modified) as easily as another.
 So when you buy a camera, dump the save BEFORE testing the camera for weird (or cringe) surprises.

-- It was a bit tedious to do this on original hardware as [BGB emulator](https://bgb.bircd.org/) is now reliable enough to do mostly the same more rapidely...
+- It was a bit tedious to do this on original hardware as [BGB emulator](https://bgb.bircd.org/) is now reliable enough to do mostly the same more rapidly...
 But not when I did these experiments.

-- I've tried to inject random data is SRAM (with or without correct checksum) to induce Arbitrary Code Execution but it was not successful.
+- I've tried to inject random data in SRAM (with or without correct checksum) to induce Arbitrary Code Execution but it was not successful.
 The only way to make the camera glitch is to press all buttons at boot (which is impossible on the real hardware with the control pad), it triggers the calibration procedure with lot of graphical glitches (see next sections).

 So I can now propose a revised structure of the Game Boy Camera save format since [Jeff Frohwein](https://www.devrs.com/gb/files/gbcam.txt) proposed the first one in the early 2000's.